 When Donald W. Seldin, M.D., arrived in 1951, he found an ill-equipped Southwestern Medical School housed in dilapidated army barracks known as “The Shacks.”
 Within one year, he became the sole remaining member of the Department of Internal Medicine.
 The 32-year-old New Yorker thought seriously about returning home, but instead, he accepted the challenge and became Chairman of the Department that he would soon bring to great acclaim.

 Dr. Seldin entered New York University in 1936 during the height of the Great Depression.
-It was at a time when he had to work to help support his parents and sister, while earning his undergraduate degree.
-His seven-decade medical career began at Yale University, where he graduated and did a short stint as an assistant professor in nephrology before arriving in Dallas.
+While earning his undergraduate degree, he had to work to help support his parents and sister.
+His seven-decade medical career began at Yale University, where he graduated and did a short stint as an Assistant Professor in Nephrology before arriving in Dallas.

 Over the next 36 years, Dr. Seldin built a Department recognized as one of the best in the country.
 He lured distinguished physicians and researchers away from other schools, and he guided the development of the brightest of his own students into brilliant faculty.
 He felt that the greatest advantage UT Southwestern Medical Center had over established Eastern schools with great prestige was that it wasn’t encumbered by tradition.
 At the older schools, young professors had to wait their turn.
 Dr. Seldin and his colleagues told recruits they could immediately make a name for themselves here.